- Megan Canning

 - International Development, Gender and Development, Agriculture, Livelihood, Work, Labour, Migration, Land, Agribusiness, Political Economy of Agroindustrial Development in Africa, Political Economy of International Development in Africa, Feminisms in Development and Economics, Economic Anthropology, Ethnography, Sugar Industry, Malawi

-The Sweet Life: The Political Economy of Sugar and Development in Malawi
+The Sweet Life: an Ethnography of Sugar and Development in Malawi

 Research Project Description

-My research is an ethnograpic exploration of the social and economic impact of sugar production in Malawi's Lower Shire Valley (Nchalo Sugar Estate).
-I'm interested in understanding the livelihood strategies of workers and smallholders across the sugar industry; labour markets and migration; the political economy of land usage and the ways in which differing systems shape lives and livelihoods; the gender dynamics of production, labour relations and sugar producing households; understanding the estate as a social space; aspirations, social mobility and personal development; the impact of the industry on rural and national development.
+My research is an ethnographic exploration of the social and economic impact of sugar production in Malawi's Lower Shire Valley (Nchalo Sugar Estate).
+Based on 18 months of ethnographic fieldwork, I'm interested in understanding the livelihood strategies of workers and smallholders across the sugar industry; labour markets and migration; the political economy of land usage and the ways in which differing systems shape lives and livelihoods; the gender dynamics of production, labour relations and sugar producing households; understanding the estate as a social space; aspirations, social mobility and personal development; the impact of the industry on rural and national development.

 2014-present: PhD, University of Edinburgh